Annie’s Canyon Trail Guide | Solana Beach, CA

 After accidentally stumbling upon photos of an intriguing slot canyon located in the San Diego area, it was only natural that we had to go and explore it for ourselves.
-It was not long before we knew that Annie’s Canyon Trail should be the next episode of the 52 in 52 series.
+It was not long before we knew that Annie’s Canyon Trail should be another hiking adventure of ours.
 Keep reading for the canyon’s location, when to visit it and our comprehensive hiking guide of the trail!

 Getting to Annie’s Canyon Trailhead